Rainbow Valley on Mount Everest: The Haunting Beauty Above the Clouds

 One might expect Rainbow Valley on Mount Everest to be a picturesque, vibrant paradise, but its name stems from something far more unsettling and is an irony.

 The valley is scattered with brightly colored down jackets, sleeping bags, and tents of collapsed climbers, frozen in time for eternity.
-The colorful backdrop on the way to the highest peak of the world is a reminder of the tyrant nature of the mountain.
+The colorful backdrop on the way to the highest peak of the world is a reminder of the tyrannical nature of the mountain.

 What is the Death Zone?